 - the anterior, or muscular, part is a thick fibrous tissue containing collagen, elastin and smooth muscles

-- the posterior part is merely condensed collagen fibers
+- the posterior part is merely condensed collagen fibres

 History and etymology

-It is named after French surgeon and pathologist JR Tenon, who described it in 1805.
+It is named after the French surgeon and pathologist JR Tenon, who described it in 1805.